Find Out What Conditions Automatically Qualify You For Disability In 2023

 • Inflammatory arthritis, lupus, HIV infection, and other immune system disorders

 These conditions can all be found in the SSA’s Listing of Impairments – Adult Listings (Part A).
-They apply to all people who are 18 plus years of age.
+These requirements to qualify for Social Security disability apply to all people who are 18 plus years of age.
 Some disabilities may not be on the list for instance is ADHD a Disability?
 There are numerous questions we can answer whether or not this will hinder you from getting the disability benefits you deserve.

 Conditions in these categories are classified by the SSA as severe due to the limitations they cause in a person’s daily functioning.